pxp9/lazy_doc/lazy_doc/mix/tasks/lazy_doc.clean/run.md

+Returns the result of executing the _command_line_args through the LazyDoc application.

 ## Parameters

-- _command_line_args - a list of command-line arguments passed to the function.
+- _command_line_args - command line arguments to be processed by the function.
 ## Description
- Initializes the LazyDoc application, runs the Mix task for app configuration, extracts data from files, and removes documentation from the AST based on the functions documented.

-## Returns
- nil
+Handles the execution logic for documenting files and managing application configurations.